reinhart1010/nix/docs/en/linux/nala.md

 ---
 layout: page
 title: linux/nala (English)
-description: "Package management Utility."
+description: "Package management utility with better formatting."
-content_hash: b793fbe694881b5fb87b746cf3dfe813191152f2
+content_hash: 0922b952507a5182cdcdd7b42bb559d0b8e71acf
-last_modified_at: 2023-11-12
+last_modified_at: 2024-01-09
 tldri18n_status: 2
 ---
 # nala

-Package management Utility.
+Package management utility with better formatting.
-Wrapper for the `apt` package manager.
+Front-end for the `python-apt` API.
 More information: <https://gitlab.com/volian/nala>.

 - Install a package, or update it to the latest available version: